Lamps

 In household lamps, the gas inside the bulb is either a vacuum or filled with an inert gas.
 Active gases, such as oxygen, could interact with the heat being produced and explode.
 Inert gases, like argon, don't react to the heat.

-The smaller size and brighter burning of the bulb also make for more efficient lamps which in turn serve more efficient lighting instruments.
+The smaller size and brighter burning of the bulb also make for more efficient lamps which in turn serve as more efficient lighting instruments.

 The halogen cycle requires heat to be activated; so tungsten halogen lamps tend to be small (and concentrated) with quartz glass bulbs which can stand up to the heat being created by the burning filament.